mickmaccallum/Easy-Share-for-iOS-6/README.md

 This should be all you need to successfully integrate this category into your project.
 All other built in sharing options follow these same rules.
 If you have any questions of concerns, please email me at MacCDevTeam (AT) gmail.com.
-A full list of included sharing options can be found below.

-Sharing Options: